 It also adds 2" of Z travel which takes it to 6" of Z travel.

-Comparing both, the fact that Shapeoko 4 has less upgrades looks like a good thing to me.
+Comparing both, the fact that Shapeoko 4 has fewer upgrades is a good thing according to me.

 While even an upgraded X-Carve only gives you a 9 mm belt, the Shapeoko 4 (XXL) already has 15mm belts.